 For any company that wants to grow and grow fast, it is critical that everyone in the company has a voice, that less experienced employees are not written off, and that the leaders of the company are not siloed in ivory towers.

 Spark Tank offers anyone in the company a platform to communicate directly with the owners and it enables the owners to see what their employees are most concerned about.
 Anyone can express real concerns about the direction of the firm and convey ideas for transformation, or propose a spoof idea and spend time laughing and joking with the leaders of the company.
 Either way, it creates a culture where no one is ignored and everyone can have a real connection with even the most senior leadership.

-2018 mission statement, goals, & upcoming events
+2018 mission statement, goals, and upcoming events

 2018 will be the fourth year of the contest and we anticipate it will continue to grow as the company does.
 With a CAGR of 30%, we need to scale the concept as we expand from 100, to 500, to 1000 people in the coming years.

-By the end of this year, we may likely have over 200 employees at The Spur Group.
+By the end of this year, we may likely have more than 200 employees at The Spur Group.
 My personal goal is to get 100 of those to participate in Spark Tank this year, with at least 33% of said participants being new to the firm within in the last year.